Tom and Jerry: Willy Wonka and the Chocolate Factory: Reception

-The trailer for Tom and Jerry: Willy Wonka and the Chocolate Factory was released in April 2017 and was met with a negative reception, with some critics questioning why the film was made.
+The trailer for Tom and Jerry: Willy Wonka and the Chocolate Factory was released in April 2017 and received a negative reception, with some critics questioning why the film was made.
 Ryan Scott of MovieWeb reacted to the trailer by describing it as "just the latest in a long line of these uncalled for mashups."

 In a review of the film, Beth Elderkin of Gizmodo wrote: "Tom and Jerry: Willy Wonka and the Chocolate Factory is not just stupid, it's insulting.
 It's a cheap mockbuster with a cat and mouse artlessly, needlessly inserted."